9 Days London Itinerary on and off the Beaten Path

 And Sky Garden it was.

 We didn’t find a fancy place to eat this time, but we had a quick sandwich, and then we headed to our appointment.
-Because to visit the Sky Garden, although it’s free, you need to book online.
+To visit the Sky Garden, although it’s one of the free things you can do in London, you need to book online.

 I hate cues, but after only about 15 minutes, we were up in the sky on the 35th floor, right in time for the sunset.

-I couldn’t bring my tripod, but I managed to fix the camera on the balcony’s protection bars, and although it was not the perfect condition, I managed to get the shots I was hoping for.
+I couldn’t bring my tripod, but I managed to mount the camera on the balcony’s protection bars, and although it wasn’t in perfect condition, I was still able to get the shots I was hoping for.
 London by night, the blue hour after sunset sky.
 Spectacular.

 The Sky Garden, in itself, is not the fancy place I was expecting.
-Too many people too much noise.
-I wouldn’t really stay there for drinks or dine.
-Maybe during the daytime is different, though, but it was too crowded when I was there, and there was nothing enjoyable except for the view.
+Too many people, too much noise.
+I wouldn’t really stay there for drinks or dining.
+Perhaps the daytime experience is different, though.
+However, it was too crowded when I was there, and there was nothing enjoyable except for the view.

 After our breathtaking sunset view, we headed out.